jojolebarjos/vusb-gamepad/README.md

-# Minimal HID Gamepad using V-USB on ATtiny84
+# Minimal HID Gamepad using V-USB on ATtiny84 and ATtiny85

 This is a small experiment to create a driver-less gamepad from an ATtiny84 (using external crystal) or an ATtiny85 (using internal PLL clock).